Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 [.NET-specific guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) was also introduced to ensure that .NET clients have a natural and idiomatic feel that mirrors that of the .NET base class libraries.
 Further details are available in the guidelines for those interested.

-The new Azure Tables library `Azure.Data.Tables` provides the ability to share in some of the cross-service improvements made to the Azure development experience.
+The new Azure Tables library, `Azure.Data.Tables`, provides the ability to share in some of the cross-service improvements made to the Azure development experience.

 ## General changes